gibbonsja/Meanderings/nial/nobj/index.md

 In both cases the new attribute and value will be in the base table even if the old attribute is in some ancestor.

+You can tidy the code up a bit using currying.
+If you gave an attribute *"nose* then you can write a setter as

+    set_nose is ("node _objset2)

+which uses the additional function *_objset2*.

 To get the current value of an attribute for an object use the function

     _objget obj attr